 Nebraska Children and Families Foundation (NCFF) supports children, young adults and families at risk with the overall goal of giving our state’s most vulnerable kids what they need to reach their full potential.
-Siouxland Human Investment Partnership (SHIP), the backbone organization for Dakota County Connections, administers four grants from NCFF that benefit the children and families in Dakota County.
+Siouxland Human Investment Partnership (SHIP), the backbone organization for Growing Community Connections, administers four grants from NCFF that benefit the children and families.
 We greatly appreciate the programming and opportunities provided by these grants.

 The social and emotional development that takes place in childrens early years is influenced most powerfully by the relationships and interactions between young children and their caregivers.
 Mothers, fathers, grandparents, early care providers and educators all play a crucial role in laying a strong foundation for all future development.
 All children need nurturing relationships with a few responsive caregivers in a safe supportive environment in order to develop to their fullest potential socially and emotionally.
 It is through these conditions that children are given the opportunity to:

 Learn to trust those who care for them.